 She was recently heard on the Radio 4 comedy drama, 'Almost like being in love' written by Catriona Knox and produced by Caroline Raphael.
 The play stars Gemma Whelan (Game of Thrones and Moorside) and Rosie Cavaliero (Hunderby and Midsomer Murders).

-If you want to learn from Jane, she runs a handful of comedy writing, character and women's workshops across the UK.
+If you want to learn with Jane, she runs a handful of comedy writing, character and women's workshops across the UK.
 See the education and workshops page to sign up for a workshop near you.
+All the workshops are to inspire, encourage play and have you walking away buzzing!